leachad/jdbp/README.md

 ```

 ### Defining your Data Access Objects
-For each table in each Schema you plan to use in the database layer tier of your application, it is required that you define a Java object that extends ```java jdbp.db.model.DBInfo```.
+For each table in each Schema you plan to use in the database layer tier of your application, it is required that you define a Java object that extends ```jdbp.db.model.DBInfo```.
 This hierarchy achieves 2 important goals:
 1. The ResultSet returned from standard JDBC operations can be converted into a useful Java object using the class definition of the DBInfo instance to determine field names and types.
 2. With the addition of the ```java @SQLTable``` annotation (defined below) the conversion of a Java object to SQL Syntax is performed 'under the covers'

-    java @SQLTable(hasPrimaryKey = boolean, primaryKeyColumn = "primarykeyColumnName", isQueryable = boolean, isInsertable = true)
+    @SQLTable(hasPrimaryKey = boolean, primaryKeyColumn = "primarykeyColumnName", isQueryable = boolean, isInsertable = true)

 ### Basic SQL Operations
-With a reference to the ```java JdbpSchema``` object you can invoke
+With a reference to the ```JdbpSchema``` object you can invoke

+Raw Query
 ```java
   List<DBInfo> resultSetTransposedToContainerClass = schema.executeQuery("SELECT * FROM SomeTable WHERE SomeKey = 'SomeVal'", SomeDBInfo.class);
 ```
+Prepared Query (SELECT)
 ```java
   List<DBInfo> resultSetTransposedToContainerClass = schema.executeSelect("SomeTable", "id=12", SomeDBInfo.class);
 ```
+Prepared Update (INSERT)
 ```java
   boolean isSuccess = schema.executeInsert("SomeTable", List<DBInfo> infoObjectsToInsert);
 ```
+Callable Statement

-***```java JdbpSchema.executeStoredProcedure()``` is not fully operational, and should not yet be utilized***
+***```JdbpSchema.executeStoredProcedure()``` is not fully operational, and should not yet be utilized***

-As noted, ```java Jdbp``` requires all Data Access Objects to extend from ```java jdbp.db.model.DBInfo```.
-This guarantee allows a statement executed upon a ```java JdbpSchema``` object to return a list of objects containing instances of ```java jdbp.db.model.DBInfo``` the abstract Supertype.
+As noted, ```Jdbp``` requires all Data Access Objects to extend from ```jdbp.db.model.DBInfo```.
+This guarantee allows a statement executed upon a ```JdbpSchema``` object to return a list of objects containing instances of ```jdbp.db.model.DBInfo``` the abstract Supertype.

-Similary, for any update operation that requires some sequence of values, the guarantee of the DAO descending from the abstract supertype, allows Jdbp to work behind the scenes on converted all camelcase field names to their equivalency in SQL Syntax (ex: 'fieldName' to 'field_name') and retrieve the values contained in each object instance using reflection the conditions defined by the ```java @SQLTable``` annotation.
+Similary, for any update operation that requires some sequence of values, the guarantee of the DAO descending from the abstract supertype, allows Jdbp to work behind the scenes on converted all camelcase field names to their equivalency in SQL Syntax (ex: 'fieldName' to 'field_name') and retrieve the values contained in each object instance using reflection the conditions defined by the ```@SQLTable``` annotation.
 More features will follow.
 Stay posted!